deltachat/deltachat-pages/uk/help.md

 ### How can I check the encryption of messages?

-- If a little **padlock** is shown beside a message, this denotes the message is end-to-end-encrypted _and_ is sent from the given sender _and_ that your answer will be end-to-end-encrypted as well.
+- A little **padlock** shown beside a message denotes whether the message is end-to-end-encrypted from from the given sender.

 - If there is **no padlock**, the message is usually transported unencrypted e.g. because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.